-OFFICE OF THE GOVERNOR — News Release – Team Hickam salutes Hawaii’s first responders, health care facilities with statewide flyoverPosted on May 12, 2020 in COVID-19 News Releases, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release – Team Hickam salutes Hawaii’s first responders, health care facilities with statewide flyoverPosted on May 12, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU — The Hawai‘i Air National Guard and 15th Wing Active Duty Airmen from Joint Base Pearl Harbor-Hickam will perform a flyover throughout the Hawaiian Islands on Thursday, May 14, 2020, beginning at approximately 11:20 a.m.
 The flyovers will aim to fly above most of Hawaii’s large hospitals and major metropolitan areas in a salute to all frontline workers battling COVID-19, as well as those staying at home to “flatten the curve of transmission” of the virus.